 The word, “Beatitudes” is an abbreviation and combination of blessings and attitudes.
-The Hebrew “ashiri” and the Greek “makarios” depict blessedness, contentment, happiness, joy, satisfaction and whatever else that cause a good and grateful feeling in a person.
+The Hebrew “ashiri” and the Greek “makarios” depict blessedness, contentment, happiness, joy, satisfaction, and whatever else that cause a good and grateful feeling in a person.
 These blessed attitudes result from doing what is right in the eyes of God.
-Psalm 01:1 and 02:12 indicate that a person is blessed when he or she avoid sinners and trust God.
-Listening to a wise person creates contentment (Prov.8: 34).
-Maintaining justice and keeping God’s laws also makes a person feel satisfied (Isa.56:1-2).
-Perhaps the greatest feeling of having been blessed abundantly is when one escapes persecution and death (Dan.12: 12).
+Psalm 1:1 and Psalm 2:12 indicate that a person is blessed when he or she avoid sinners and trust God.
+Listening to a wise person creates contentment (Proverb 8: 34).
+Maintaining justice and keeping God’s Laws also makes a person feel satisfied (Isaiah 56:1-2).
+Perhaps the greatest feeling of having been blessed abundantly is when one escapes persecution and death (Daniel 12: 12).
 I can identify with Daniel.
 Like his people, we too were driven from our homes and nearly lost our lives.

 The Sermon on the Mount is very similar to the examples above.
 The followers of Jesus would also face similar difficulties and were challenged to accept and regard hardships as a blessing or a privilege.
-James wrote to the Hebrew Christians to regard their trials a pure joy because it built character and endurance (Ja.1: 2-4).
-The followers of Jesus shall be in the world, but not of the world (Jn.17: 6-19).
+James wrote to the Hebrew Christians to regard their trials a pure joy because it built character and endurance (James 1: 2-4).
+The followers of Jesus shall be in the world, but not of the world (John 17: 6-19).
 Their success and survival in the world shall hinge on their attitudes.
-They shall represent the values of a heavenly kingdom that shall clash with the earthly kingdom and values (Jn.18: 36).
-Jesus was very specific about where the heavenly kingdom was located.
-It was within each of His followers; namely, in the heart or in the attitude (Lk.17: 20-21).
-What it amounts to is a Christian can be bitter or better.
+They shall represent the values of a Heavenly Kingdom that shall clash with the earthly kingdom and earthly values (John 18: 36).
+Jesus was very specific about where the Heavenly Kingdom was located.
+The Heavenly Kingdom was within each of His followers; namely, in the heart and in the attitude (Luke 17: 20-21).
+What it amounts to is that a Christian can be either bitter or better.